 FactCheck.org: A nonprofit website, funded by the Annenberg Foundation, that identifies as a non-partisan “consumer advocate for voters.”
 Its mission is to reduce the level of deception and confusion in U.S. politics.

 WaPo Fact Checker: The Washington Post is a news media organization headquartered in Washington DC, purchased by Amazon CEO Jeff Bezos in 2013.
-Its editorial team publishes a "weekly review of what's true, false or in-between in politics, from The Post's famous fact-checking team."
-Its goal is to present the truth behind the rhetoric.
+Its editorial team publishes a “weekly review of what’s true, false or in-between in politics.”
+It’s known for its “Pinocchio” ratings.
+(Note: left-leaning political bias)

-Full Fact: An independent fact-checking organization based in the United Kingdom, launched in 2009, which aims to "promote accuracy in public debate."
+Full Fact: A UK-based, independent fact-checking organization, launched in 2009, which aims to “promote accuracy in public debate.”
 Full Fact is widely considered as a well regulated, strongly sourced, thorough fact-checker.

-If you're looking up information about health or medical conditions, this is particularly sensitive, and the best way to verify claims is to check PubMed, a website run by the National Institutes of Health that publishes medical research articles.
-You may find some of these articles difficult to read, but you can use them to fact-check claims you see on other wellness and health blogs.
+If you’re looking up information about health or medical conditions, this is particularly sensitive, and the best way to verify claims is to check PubMed, a website run by the U.S. National Institutes of Health (NIH) that publishes peer-reviewed medical research articles.
+You may find some of these articles difficult to read, but you can use them to fact-check claims you see on wellness and health blogs, product descriptions or labels.

 Much of the content on PubMed is only available to subscribers, but there are many articles that you can access in their entirety, and that aren’t written for people only in the medical industry.
 Bonus tip: you generally only need to read the Abstract section of an article on PubMed, which presents the question it addresses and conclusions.